marcoom/swarm-resume-refiner/tests/fixtures/output/parsed_resume.md

 ### Ascentio Technologies, Río Cuarto, Argentina
 Product Owner, Systems Engineer | July 2022 – July 2025
-- Managed teamsof up to 10 people asProduct OwnerandSystems Engineer, leading the Technological Infrastructure and Science Data Processing subsystems of the SABIA-Mar satellite mission.
+- Managed teams of up to 10 people as Product Owner and Systems Engineer, leading the Technological Infrastructure and Science Data Processing subsystems of the SABIA-Mar satellite mission.
-- Launched the company’sartificial-intelligence division, transferring expertise to the team and enabling the acquisition of new clients in computer vision and Industry 4.0.
+- Launched the company’s artificial-intelligence division, transferring expertise to the team and enabling the acquisition of new clients in computer vision and Industry 4.0.
-- Led end-to-end acomputer-vision production-control systemfor an industrial plant, covering design, production rollout and ongoing maintenance.
+- Led end-to-end a computer-vision production-control system for an industrial plant, covering design, production rollout and ongoing maintenance.
 The solution blends multi-object detection and tracking, edge computing, IoT protocols and real-time dashboards, enabling performance and efficiency monitoring.
-- Implementedover20improvementstotheL0processoroftheSABIA-MarsatellitemissioninPython, fulfilling client-required functionalities within a 3-month timeframe.
+- Implemented over 20 improvements to the L0 processor of the SABIA-Mar satellite mission in Python, fulfilling client-required functionalities within a 3-month timeframe.

 ### Ascentio Technologies, Río Cuarto, Argentina
 Intern | September 2020 – December 2020
-- Developed a platform forautomatic crop detectionin Python, achieving 80% accuracy using supervised classification algorithms applied to time series of multi-spectral satellite images.
+- Developed a platform for automatic crop detection in Python, achieving 80% accuracy using supervised classification algorithms applied to time series of multi-spectral satellite images.

 ### Faculty of Engineering, UNRC, Río Cuarto, Argentina
 Intern | 2018 – 2019
-- Contributed to the project "Improving university campus accessibility – Hearing loops", implementingsystems
+- Contributed to the project "Improving university campus accessibility – Hearing loops", implementing systems
 - Public speaking & training materials(English/Spanish); effective communication.
-- Englishproficiency: C2 EF SET, C1 Cambridge FCE.
+- English proficiency: C2 EF SET, C1 Cambridge FCE.

 ## Education